zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 ## DATA TYPES IN YAML

-   Values in YAML’s are key-value pairs are they are scalar.
+   Values in YAML are key-value pairs are they are scalar.
 They act similar to the scalar types in many programming languages like Javascript or Python.
-Strings are placed in quotes numbers are non quoted.
+Strings are placed in quotes, numbers are non quoted.
 The YAML parser will assign a data type based on the scanning proess.

      Key-Value Pairs and Dictionaries